Leeds youngster Darko Gyabi to remain England youth captain for important qualification double-header

 Gyabi on the other hand drove England's midfield, spun away from pressure and changed the point of the Three Lions' attacks.
 His 90-minute display was not dissimilar from his performances for Leeds' Under-21 side this season: impactful with bursts of acceleration in possession, composed on the ball and strong in duels.

-After dispatching of Hungary, England's Under-19s face Iceland next, this coming Saturday.
+After dispatching of Hungary courtesy of Charlie Webster’s first-half goal, England's Under-19s face Iceland next, this coming Saturday.
 Their Elite Round qualification cycle comes to an end against Turkey the following Tuesday with group winners securing a place at this summer's final tournament in Malta.
 The Young Lions are in pole position after a 2-2 draw between Turkey and Iceland during their opening fixture of this round, and stand a good chance of defending their 2022 Under-19 Euros title at the finals.

 Head coach Rusk explained at full-time that Leeds teenager Gyabi will continue as Under-19s captain for their remaining fixtures this month, having taken on and impressed in a leadership role during their last camp during September last year.